 - MEANDER along the many walking trails throughout the region.

 - DISCOVER unique and interesting local arts and crafts.

-- STAY a while in one of the region's beach houses, farm stays or bed and breakfasts.
+- STAY a while in a beach house, farm stay or B&B.

 - TAKE a relaxing drive through the picturesque countryside.